jyothi-ramilla/AAgent/agent/token_contract/README.md

-#### Note: Use this code if you dont have the ERC20 contract for running the agent code.
+#### Note: Use this code if you dont have the ERC20 contract address to run the agent code.

 # AgentToken Smart Contract